LewisRB26/Quick-Menu/README.md

 Install

-Download from GitHub
+1. Download from GitHub
-Export to iPhone (skip this step if you are downloading on iPhone) Add the shortcut to official apple Shortcuts app Scroll down to the bottom and accept the shortcut
+2. Export to iPhone (skip this step if you are downloading on iPhone)
+3. Add the shortcut to official apple Shortcuts app
+4. Scroll down to the bottom and accept the shortcut

 What’s in Quick Menu?

 Quick menu v1.0.0

--Spotify
--Torch
+1. Spotify
+1. Torch
+1. Gaming Focus
+1. Toggles...
+	2. Silent Mode
+	2. Rotation Lock
+	2. Dark/Light Mode
+	2. Toggle Focus...
+		3. Do Not Disturb
+		3. Sleep
+	2. Control Center...
+1. About...

+(Its in a numbered list because it clumps together when its not)

 Notes